Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Images

-🖼️ **SIMPLIFIED IMAGE DELEGATION**: Image curation uses a simple, efficient approach.
+🖼️ **VISUAL IMAGE CURATION**: Image selection requires actual HTTP fetching and visual analysis.

 **Your Role**:
 - Collect image data from properties during Phase 1 & 2
 - For each of your 7 final properties, call the Image AI Agent once
 - Pass single property data (name, platform, images array)
+- **The Image Agent will fetch images via HTTP tool and perform visual analysis**
-- Receive 3 selected image URLs
+- Receive 3 carefully selected image URLs based on actual visual quality
 - Insert the selected images into your property presentation

-The Image Agent uses simple logic: first 3 images for Booking.com, caption-filtered selection for Airbnb.
+**Important**: The Image Agent will call HTTP tools to fetch and analyze actual images for quality assessment, not just URL or caption analysis.

 ## Links